 The Guenoc Valley Site is not located within the vicinity of an airport land use plan or within 2.0 miles of a public airport but is within approximately one mile of a private airstrip.
-However, it is anticipated that the airplanes used on the 7-M private airstrip are very small private planes or agricultural aircrafts because this airstrip is not found on the FAA list of public and private facilities.
-This private airstrip would not significantly expose people residing in or working in the project area to excessive noise levels.
+However, it is anticipated that the airplanes used on the 7-M private airstrip are very small private planes or agricultural aircrafts because this airstrip is not found on the FAA list of public and private facilities (FAA, n.d.).
+This private airstrip would not significantly expose people residing or working in the project area to excessive noise levels.

 Air transportation and/or arrival will be provided via a proposed float plane dock to be established at Detert Reservoir.
-Noise impacts from operation of the proposed helipads and float plan dock are estimated in Appendix ATTM of Volume III of the 2020 Final EIR.
-It is anticipated that the average use of the float plane dock for inbound or outbound flights would be approximately two to three times a week with more frequent use occurring during special events, such as polo field tournaments; however, to provide a conservative analysis, the noise analysis in Appendix ATTM assumed two operations a day (one arrival and one departure) for the Emergency Response Center Heliport, as well as two operations a day for each runway configurations of the seaplane base (one landing and one take off in each direction) and four operations at the Detert Reservoir Heliport (two take offs and landings).
+Although waterbodies for floatplane landing and takeoffs are not technically considered "airstrips", this EIR does consider whether floatplane transportation to the site would expose people residing in or working in the project area to excessive noise levels.
+Noise impacts from operation of the proposed helipads and float plan dock are estimated in Appendix AVIATION of the EIR.
+It is anticipated that the average use of the float plane dock for inbound or outbound flights would be approximately two to three times a week with more frequent use occurring during special events, such as polo field tournaments; however, to provide a conservative analysis, the noise analysis in Appendix AVIATION assumed two operations a day (one arrival and one departure) for the Emergency Response Center Heliport, as well as two operations a day for each runway configurations of the seaplane base (one landing and one take off in each direction) and four operations at the Detert Reservoir Heliport (two take offs and landings).

 The nearest sensitive receptor to Detert Reservoir is a residential unit that is approximately 3,500 feet to the west.
 The floatplane noise at this receptor will be dependent upon the aircraft that is landing and departing.
-Floatplane noise is greatest at takeoff and can potentially range from 65 to 92 dBA Lmax at a distance of 1,000 feet.
+As discussed in Section 3.10.2 above, floatplane noise is greatest at takeoff and can potentially range from 65 to 92 dBA Lmax at a distance of 1,000 feet.
 While single event noise from floatplane takeoff and flyovers would be a sudden increase in noise, they would occur infrequently and would be brief in nature and therefore only constitute an occasional annoyance.
 Furthermore, the nearest existing sensitive receptor is separated by hilly and forested landscape that would act as a partial sound barrier.
-As shown in Section 5.3 of Appendix ATTM of Volume III of the 2020 Final EIR, noise contours from air transportation activities would be restricted to the immediate vicinity of the heliports and the seaplane base and do not extend to the communities in the vicinity of the Guenoc Ranch.
+As shown in Section 5.3 of Appendix AVIATION, noise contours from air transportation activities would be restricted to the immediate vicinity of the heliports and the seaplane base and do not extend to the communities in the vicinity of the Guenoc Ranch.
 Regardless, depending on the flight path and trajectory of takeoffs, these single noise event levels could potentially cause sleep disturbance at the nearest receptors.
 This is considered a potentially significant impact.
-MM 3.10-4 would limit inbound and outbound non-emergency flights to the hours of 7 a.m. to 7 p.m. to minimize the potential for adverse noise effects and sleep disturbance.
-This impact would be reduced to less than significant with mitigation.
+Mitigation Measure 3.10-4 would limit inbound and outbound non-emergency flights to the hours of 7 a.m. to 9 p.m. to minimize the potential for adverse noise effects and sleep disturbance.
+With mitigation, this impact would be reduced to less than significant.